CBICA/NiChart_Project/INSTALLATION.md

 #### Choose a path to store results

 In this installation, NiChart runs inside a container, which is isolated from the rest of your computer to improve security.
-To have data persist across sessions, you need to designate a location on your computer to store this data.
+To have data persist across sessions, you need to designate a location on your computer to store this data. ****

 First, identify a path you want to use.
 In this demo we'll use "C:/Users/NiChart_Developer/Desktop/DEMODATA", but yours will vary as you can choose any folder you like.
-(On Windows, you can navigate to a folder, then click "copy path" in the file explorer to get your path.)
+On Windows, you can navigate to a folder, then click "copy path" in the file explorer to get your path.

+**Please make sure that the path you use does not already contain important data**.
+NiChart will not try to delete existing data, but it is good practice to select a new, empty folder.

+Write down your path (for example, copy & paste it into Notepad).

-Now replace "C:/"with "/mnt/c/".
+Now, in your path text, replace "C:/"with "/mnt/c/".
 You can do the same for any other drive letter, so "D:/" becomes "/mnt/d".
 In our example, we end up with "/mnt/c/Users/NiChart_Developer/Desktop/DEMODATA".

 Write down this converted path as we will use it later.